All Episodes

 They don't understand anything.

-So when we see something imitate imitating that, we have a tendency to trans uh or transfer that attribute of intelligence to that other that machine, and it's not intelligent.
+So when we see something imitating that, we have a tendency to transfer that attribute of intelligence to that other, that machine.

-We need to get that firmly in our in our square.
+We need to get that firmly in our square.

-And that's really in a nutshell what he said in the whole thing.
+And that's really in a nutshell what he said in the whole.

 That's why it's a bad test, right?

-Even in in the AI realm, they don't consider the Turing test to be of any significance.
+Even in the AI realm, they don't consider the Turing test to be of any significance.

-Well, unfortunately, a lot of people most I would have to just speculate here that probably the vast majority in my experience of those involved in artificial intelligence and computer technology in general, um, aren't really that concerned with the spiritual nature of reality.
+Well, unfortunately, a lot of people, most, I would have to just speculate here that probably the vast majority in my experience of those involved in artificial intelligence and computer technology in general aren't really that concerned with the spiritual nature of reality issues.

-So they're there they're you know, this all comes from Descartes', you know, the Cartesian mindset of dualism that he he actually uh him and Bacon before him, Bacon, they both had their versions of dualism.
+So this all comes from Descartes' Cartesian mindset of dualism that he actually, him and Bacon before him, Bacon, they both had their versions of dualism.

 Oh, they were all Catholic.

-So they walked out from underneath the church and and and basically, I mean, not basically, completely turned over all the property and the authority of the church to the state.
+So they walked out from underneath the church and basically, I mean, not basically, completely turned over all the property and the authority of the church to the state.

-So I mean, uh we the these ideas and where this comes from is is rooted in the bacon uh Descartes version of the rejection of the scholastics.
+So, I mean, these ideas and where this comes from is rooted in the Bacon Descartes version of the rejection of the scholastics.

 They rejected scholastic philosophy, saying it was just about big words and great for intellectuals at cocktail parties, but it never gave us anything tangible.

-It never gave us money, it never gave us wealth, it never gave us comfort, it never gave us eternal life, it never gave us all these material things that obviously uh Aristotle points right out in damn near his first page in Metaphysics that that's not what philosophy is about.
+It never gave us all these material things that obviously Aristotle points right out and damn near his first page in metaphysics that that's not what philosophy is about.

 Philosophy doesn't deal with those things.